sjunges/rubicon/README.md

 36.5432331562
 ```

+To interpret this output and build the table:

 **Table 1 (middle column)**:
 From the following output of storm, we distilled the build and model checking times.